 How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

-Published: April 4, 2023 · Updated: December 24, 2023 by Sacha
+Published: April 4, 2023 · Updated: December 24, 2023 by Sacha — This post may contain affiliate links.
+Read our full disclosure.

 Looking for a fun new way to dye eggs for Easter?
 Grab some Ziploc bags and use them to dye Easter eggs with rice!
 These cute rice dyed Easter eggs are a great activity for kids because they are simple to make and mess-free, which means less cleanup for Mom and Dad.

 Does your family usually dye eggs for Easter?
-We used to just get the plastic ones from the dollar store and paint them with washable kids’ paint, but we started dyeing real eggs a few years ago and it’s been a lot of fun experimenting with different ways to colour the eggs.
+We used to just get the plastic ones from the dollar store and paint them with washable kids’ paint, but we started dyeing real eggs a few years ago and it’s been a lot of fun experimenting with different ways to color the eggs.

 (Thankfully we all like to eat devilled eggs, so the dyed eggs never go to waste.)